borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 The key stakeholders of the component are:

-- Operating Company: to be compliant with SSI concepts, especially for verifiable presentations in GAIA-X compliant self descriptions
+- Operating Company: to be compliant with SSI concepts, especially for Verifiable Presentations in GAIA-X compliant self descriptions

 - EDC operators: to be able to use SSI based identity and access management for the communication between data consumer and provider